 Which Coverage Should I Choose?

-How Does Having ACV vs RCV Affect My Insurance Claim in RI?
+How Does Having ACV vs RCV Affect My Insurance Claim?

 What If I Have Property Damage?